edeykholt/vvp/draft-hardman-verifiable-voice-protocol.md

 #### PASSporT-specific signature
 Each voice call begins with a SIP INVITE, and in VVP, each SIP INVITE contains an `Identity` header that MUST contain a signature from the call's OP.
 This signature MUST be an Ed25519 signature serialized as CESR; it is NOT a JWS.
 The 64 raw bytes of the signature are left-padded to 66 bytes, then base64url-encoded.
 The `AA` at the front of the result is cut and replaced with `0B`, giving an 88-character string.
 A regex that matches the result is: `0B[-_\w]{86}`, and a sample value (with the middle elided) is: `0BNzaC1lZD...yRLAYeKNQvYx`.

-The signature is the result of running a signing function over input data that consists of the following metadata about a call: the source phone number (`orig` claim), the destination phone number (`dest` claim), an identifier for the AP (`kid`), a timestamp (`iat`), and a reference to evidence (`evd`).
-This reference is the SAID of an ACDC data graph.
-The data graph MUST include at least Accountable Party Evidence (APE).
+The signature MUST be the result of running the EdDSA algorithm over input data that consists of the following ordered metadata about a call: the source phone number (`orig` claim in the JWT), the destination phone number (`dest` claim), an OOBI for the OP (`kid`), a timestamp (`iat`), optional brand information (`card` with value `null` if missing), optional `call-reason` (with value `null` if missing), optional `goal` (with value `null` if missing), and a reference to evidence (`evd`).
+This reference is the SAID of an ACDC data graph called the dossier.
+The dossier MUST include at least what is called Accountable Party Evidence (APE).

-APE consists of several credentials, detailed below.
-It MUST include a vetting credential for the AP.
-If the source telephone number is allocated to the AP (which is true unless a proxy is the OP and uses their own telephone number), it MUST include a TNAlloc credential for the AP.
+APE consists of several credentials, explored in detail below.
+It MUST include a vetting credential for the AP. it MUST include a TNAlloc credential that proves RTU.
+Normally the RTU MUST be assigned to the AP; however, if a proxy is the OP and uses their own telephone number, the RTU MUST be assigned to the OP instead.
 If the AP intends to contextualize the call with a brand, it MUST include a brand credential for the AP.
-If no brand credential is present, verifiers MUST NOT impute a brand to the caller on the basis of any VVP guarantees.
-If there is a nuanced relationship between the AP as a legal entity and the AP in some limited manifestation, the APE MUST also include a delegation credential that nuances the relationship.
-For example, this could distinguish between Acme Corporation in general, and software operated by Acme's IT department for the express purpose of signing voice traffic.
+(In cases where callers are private individuals, "brand" maps to descriptive information about the individual, as imagined in mechanisms like VCard/JCard.)
+If no brand credential is present, verifiers MUST NOT impute a brand to the call on the basis of any VVP guarantees.

+When a private individual makes a call with VVP, they may be both the AP and the OP.
+However, in business contexts, it will almost always be true that the OP role is played by automation rather than the AP as a legal entity.
+Whenever the OP and the AP differ, evidence must also include  is the signer of the passport, the APE MUST also include a delegated signer credential that proves the signer's authorization.
+Such cases might nwould be the rule when the AP is a business, For example, this could distinguish between Acme Corporation in general, and software operated by Acme's IT department for the express purpose of signing voice traffic.
 The former has a vetting credential and legal accountability, and can act as the company in all contexts; the latter can only sign voice calls on Acme's behalf.

 <figure>
 <name>Sample evidence graph; OP kid could bind to APE or DE</name>